RBAC

 }

-Casbin doesn't distinguish between roles and users in its RBAC.
-They are both treated as strings.
-If you only use a single-level RBAC (where a role will never be a member of another role), you can use e.GetAllSubjects() to get all users and e.GetAllRoles() to get all roles.
-They will list all u and all r, respectively, in all g, u, r rules.
+Casbin treats roles and users identically in RBAC—both are strings.
+For single-level RBAC (where roles never belong to other roles), use e.GetAllSubjects() to list all users and e.GetAllRoles() to list all roles.
+These functions return all u and all r values from g, u, r rules.

 Siehe RBAC mit Muster